I. Overview of Teach Plus

 Research, Communications, and Outreach

-- In collaboration with other Teach Plus staff, support teachers as they conduct teacher opinion research and author policy memos, briefs, op-eds and white papers.
+- In collaboration with other Teach Plus staff, support teachers as they conduct teacher opinion research and author policy memos and briefs.

-- Provide updated content for the Illinois pages of the website.
+- Provide updated content for the Pennsylvania pages of the website, Teach Plus PA social media accounts, and the state and national e-newsletters.

-- Conduct internal evaluations and surveys that track the progress and impact of our policy programs.
+- Conducting internal evaluations and surveys that track the progress and impact of our policy programs.

-- Maintain accurate and timely data and enter appropriate information into the Salesforce database for ongoing accountability reports.
+- Maintaining accurate and timely data and enter appropriate information into the Salesforce database for ongoing accountability reports.

-- Track and report expenses within the policy program budget.
+- Tracking and reporting expenses within the policy program budget.

 The ideal candidate will have: